xris1658/musec-legacy/doc/HackTheProject.md

 ```
 -DCMAKE_TOOLCHAIN_FILE=<vcpkg directory>/scripts/buildsystems/vcpkg.cmake -DVST3SDK_SOURCE_DIR=<VST3 SDK directory> -DASIOSDK_PATH=<ASIO SDK directory> -DCLAP_SOURCE_DIR=<Path to CLAP SDK> -DCLAP_HELPERS_DIR=<Path to CLAP Helpers> -DCMAKE_MAKE_PROGRAM=<Path to Qt>/Tools/QtCreator/bin/jom/jom.exe
 ```
-- We use JOM from Qt, instead of NMake provided by MSVC.
-That's because NMake does not do parallel builds.
-If `jom.exe` is not found, then you can get one at [qt-labs/jom](https://github.com/qt-labs/jom).
+- The command above use [JOM](https://github.com/qt-labs/jom) from Qt, which is a build tool that "aimed to be an nmake clone with support for parallel builds".
+Of course you can use any build system you like.
-3. Build the target `Musec`.
+1. Build the target `Musec`.

 ### Using command-line
 1. Open a command window with Visual Studio environment ready.
 You can do that by using one of the